 Online Learning: CA-1 residents are given access to Learnly, which is a year-long structured online curriculum in the anesthesia basic sciences.
 Every resident is given access to the Anesthesia Toolbox, which is a collaborative educational platform that includes e-learning modules, quiz questions, PBLDs, podcasts, procedural skills training guides, competency assessments, a video/image library, and much more.
 Lastly, your academic chief will receive discounts to the most commonly used Qbank to succeed on your In-Training Exam and the ABA board exams.

-Textbooks: CA-1s are given a personal iPad mini that comes preloaded with Morgan & Mikhail’s Clinical Anesthesiology, Barash’s Clinical Anesthesia, Stoelting’s Anesthesia & Co-Existing Disease, and Jaffe’s Anesthesiologist’s Manual of Surgical Procedures.
+Textbooks: CA-1s are given a personal iPad mini and we purchase anesthesiology textbooks for you including: Morgan & Mikhail’s Clinical Anesthesiology, Barash’s Clinical Anesthesia, Stoelting’s Anesthesia & Co-Existing Disease, and Jaffe’s Anesthesiologist’s Manual of Surgical Procedures.

-Grand Rounds: We have Grand Rounds on Wednesdays from 0630-0800 that includes Continuous Quality Improvement Conferences (M&M), guest speakers, a variety of different lecture topics by faculty, journal clubs, oral board prep, Sim Sessions and interactive problem based learning didactics.
+Grand Rounds: We have Grand Rounds on Wednesdays from 0630-0800 that includes Continuous Quality Improvement Conferences (M&M), guest speakers, a variety of different lecture topics by faculty, oral board prep, Sim Sessions and OSCE

-Journal Club: A variety of journal articles spanning every aspect of anesthesiology are chosen to be presented by a resident typically on a monthly basis.
+Journal Club: A variety of journal articles spanning every aspect of anesthesiology are chosen to be presented by a resident typically on a quaterly basis.
 The articles range from newly released articles to landmark papers in anesthesiology.
-This is usually done over dinner at a nice Tucson restaurant.
+This is usually done over dinner or drinks at a nice Tucson restaurant.

 Miscellaneous Resources: There is an abundance of other resources available to residents to supplement their learning and training.
 These resources are presented during orientation and we encourage residents to find what works best for them to be the most successful.